 - The parameters will not use default values

 Both are valid business requirements, to be sure.
 However, from the report developer’s perspective, the above requirements can translate into a time sink.
 When developing a report, a common method is to test the report very frequently as changes are made, which could eventually add up to hundreds or perhaps thousands of clicks just to set the default parameters during the various testing steps.
-Over the development life cycle of a single report, all that clicking around could literally add hours to the project!
+Over the development life cycle of a single report, all that clicking around adds up.

 Ideally, it’s best to eliminate this redundant selection of parameters for each test iteration.
 Certainly one could specify default parameters during the development cycle and simply remove the defaults, but this presents the issue of a) remembering to remove the default values from the report before deployment, and b) adding the defaults back to the parameters, should the report require additional work after deployment.

-However, I like to use a method for conditionally setting default parameters that does not require predeployment changes.
+However, I like to use a method for using conditional default values in SSRS that does not require predeployment changes.
 By leveraging a little VBScript in your parameter defaults, you can easily eliminate the need to manually set parameter values on each test execution of the report.

 The method I’ll describe uses the following methodology: